PowerPal

 • Daily challenges encouraged consistent check-ins

-• Visual growth reinforced positive behavior
+• Visual growth of the user's PowerPal garden reinforced positive behavior

 Testing PowerPal